Iomote/x400.iotcentral.github.io/_arduino/02_initialization.md

 - 0 in case of success
 - error code (refer to error codes table)

-Using this method the user configurea the device with all the parameters needed for the connection with IoT Central.
+Using this method the user configures the device with all the parameters needed by the IoT Central connection.
 Once set, such parameters are stored on device internal memory.
-It is enought to set such parameters at least one time on each **X400** device.
+It is enought to set IoT Central Connection parameters once on each **X400** device.

 ---